The Great Barrier Reef Lost Half Its Corals In The Last Two Years

 The paper, featured yesterday (April 18) in the journal Nature, documents the “catastrophic” repercussions of the “record-breaking” undersea heatwave and how it irreversibly changed the 3,863 reefs that make up the world’s largest coral reef system.

-A staggering 29 percent of the corals in the Great Barrier Reef have perished in 2016 as a direct consequence of global warming, reveals the research, conducted by scientists from the Australian Research Council (ARC) Center of Excellence for Coral Reef Studies at the university, in collaboration with the U.S. National Oceanic and Atmospheric Administration (NOAA) in Maryland.
+A staggering 29 percent of the corals in the Great Barrier Reef perished in 2016 as a direct consequence of global warming reveals the research conducted by scientists from the Australian Research Council (ARC) Center of Excellence for Coral Reef Studies at the university, in collaboration with the U.S. National Oceanic and Atmospheric Administration (NOAA) in Maryland.

 The long-lasting heatwave initially struck staghorn and tabular corals, the authors note in their paper.
-These two types of fast-growing corals were the most affected, experiencing a massive die off.
+These two types of fast-growing corals were the most affected, experiencing a massive die-off.

 Since even the fastest-growing corals need about a decade to regenerate, these corals were not able to recover.
 Their destruction led, in turn, to the destabilization of the entire coral reef system, which ultimately wiped out a third of the Great Barrier Reef, the study shows.

 The video below, taken in November 2016 by the ARC team, illustrates the aftermath of the extensive bleaching event that took place two years ago.
-The footage shows the devastation of Australia’s Zenith Reef, located in the northern section of the Great Barrier Reef.
+The footage shows the devastation of Australia’s Zenith Reef located in the northern section of the Great Barrier Reef.

 “If the Paris agreements are met, biodiversity will likely be less, coral cover will likely be less,” but if warming continues apace “then it’s game over”: new research in Nature on the Great Barrier Reef & ocean warming.https://t.co/D05qIrOH8s